Ignitus/Ignitus-client/README.md

 We also plan to introduce some new technologies in the future such as.
 - [GraphQl](https://graphql.org/) - A query language for your API.
 - [Relay](https://relay.dev/) - The production-ready GraphQL client for React.
-- Microservices in [Golang](https://golang.org/) - Go is a statically typed, compiled programming language
+- Microservices in [Golang](https://golang.org/) - Go is a statically typed, compiled programming language.

 ## Contributing.